 How to Draw a Train Easy Step by Step: Simple Guide

-Pencil sketch of a vintage steam locomotive with smoke billowing, showcasing detailed wheels and carriages on railroad tracks.
+Pencil sketch of a vintage steam locomotive with smoke billowing, with detailed wheels and carriages on railroad tracks.

 Sketch of a train arriving at a sheltered platform, trees in the background, pencil drawing style, capturing a serene railway scene.